Dr Gabriele Lazzari

 My other interests include identity affiliations, class formations, and colonial histories in the Italian context, particularly how Blackness and Afro-Italianness can help us rethink dynamics of cultural and linguistic belonging.
-On these topics, I have written two public-facing pieces for Public Books (1 and 2), as well as an article for Comparative Literature.
+On these topics, I have written two public-facing pieces for Public Books (1 and 2), as well as an article for Comparative Literature, an open access chapter on methodologies of Blackness, and an article on theorizing from the South for Critical Quarterly.

-Before obtaining my PhD at Rutgers, I studied at the University of Padova and at the University of California, Santa Barbara.
-During my graduate studies, I worked as a digital coordinator for my program and contributed to our blog.
+During my graduate studies, I worked as a digital coordinator for my program.
 In summer 2019, I was a Public Fellow at the Newark Public Library, and I attended the Humanities Without Walls Workshop in Chicago.

 My research and public humanities work have been supported by the Mellon Foundation, the Rutgers Bevier Dissertation Completion Fellowship, and the New Jersey Council for the Humanities.